Quantum metrology of low frequency electromagnetic modes with frequency upconverters: Analogy between cavity optomechanics and op-amp mode amplification

 In order to operate the \rqu{}, we control and detect the state of the microwave resonator, which allows us to infer the state of the low-frequency resonator.
 The Hamiltonian in equation \ref{eq:H-RQU} only accounts for the interaction between the two modes, and does not include external couplings or dissipation.
 In order to detect and control the state of the microwave resonator, we couple the microwave resonator to a waveguide that allows microwave photons to escape the cavity for amplification and demodulation.
 Finally, the model must also account for the effects of internal dissipation in both the RF and microwave modes.

 The total Hamiltonian, accounting for the external coupling, dissipation, and the microwave drive is given by:

-where $\hat{H}_0 + \hat{H}_{\rm{int}}$ describes the dynamics of the isolated \rqu{} system (microwave resonator plus low-frequency resonator, and their interaction), as described in equations \ref{eq:h0} and \ref{eq:H-RQU}. $\hat{H}_\kappa$ captures the effects of loss in the microwave resonator, which is dominated by loss to the strongly coupled readout port. $\hat{H}_\gamma$ describes loss to internal dissipation in the low-frequency resonator.
+where $\hat{H}_0 + \hat{H}_{\rm{int}}^{\rm{RQU}}$ describes the dynamics of the isolated \rqu{} system (microwave resonator plus low-frequency resonator, and their interaction), as described in equations \ref{eq:h0} and \ref{eq:H-RQU}. $\hat{H}_\kappa$ captures the effects of loss in the microwave resonator, which is dominated by loss to the strongly coupled readout port. $\hat{H}_\gamma$ describes loss to internal dissipation in the low-frequency resonator.
 Finally, $\hat{H}_{\rm{drive}}$ accounts for the energy supplied by the external drive tones which probe the \rqu{} state.

-The traveling-wave modes used in this section are shown in figure \ref{fig:generic-upconverter}: the microwave resonator is coupled to an ``input'' mode $\hat{a}_{in}$ and an ``output'' mode $\hat{a}_{out}$ which are used to drive and detect the state of the microwave resonator.
+The traveling-wave modes used in this section are shown in figure \ref{fig:generic-upconverter}: the microwave resonator is coupled to an ``input'' mode $\hat{a}_{\rm{in}}$ and an ``output'' mode $\hat{a}_{\rm{out}}$ which are used to drive and detect the state of the microwave resonator.
 The field circulating within the microwave resonator, $\hat{a}$, is referred to as the intra-cavity field.
 A circulator prevents leftward-propagating modes from interacting with the \rqu{}, so we ignore them.
 The internal dissipation in the low-frequency resonator is modeled as arising from a semi-infinite transmission line of characteristic impedance $R_b$.
-The incident and reflected modes on this transmission line are $\hat{b}_{in}$ and $\hat{b}_{out}$, respectively.
+The incident and reflected modes on this transmission line are $\hat{b}_{\rm{in}}$ and $\hat{b}_{\rm{out}}$, respectively.

-The noise fluctuations in these input and output modes can be analyzed using standard input-output theory \cite{walls2008}, following a treatment similar to Section IIIB of \cite{Aspelmeyer2014}.
-The Heisenburg-Langevin equations of motion for the system are:
+The noise fluctuations in these input and output modes can be analyzed using standard input-output theory \cite{Aspelmeyer2014,Walls2008}, treating $\hat{H}_\kappa$ and $\hat{H}_\gamma$ as the microwave and low-frequency bath Hamiltonians, respectively.
+After making the Markovian approximation neglecting memory effects in the bath modes, the Heisenburg-Langevin equations of motion for the system are: